 The unlock bypass feature allows the system to program bytes or words to a bank faster than using the standard program command sequence.
 The unlock bypass command sequence is initiated by first writing two unlock cycles.
 This is followed by a third write cycle containing the unlock bypass command, 20h.
 That bank then enters the unlock bypass mode.
 A two-cycle unlock bypass program command sequence is all that is required to program in this mode.
 The first cycle in this sequence contains the unlock bypass program command, A0h; the second cycle contains the program address and data.
 Additional data is programmed in the same manner.
 This mode dispenses with the initial two unlock cycles required in the standard program command sequence, resulting in faster total programming time.
-Table 16 shows the requirements for the command sequence.
+Table 14 shows the requirements for the command sequence.

 During the unlock bypass mode, only the Unlock Bypass Program and Unlock Bypass Reset commands are valid.
 To exit the unlock bypass mode, the system must issue the two-cycle unlock bypass reset command sequence.
-The first cycle must contain the bank address and the data 90h.
-The second cycle need only contain the data 00h.
 The bank then returns to the reading array data.

 The device offers accelerated program operations through the WP#/ACC pin.
-When the system asserts $V{HH}$ on the WP#/ACC pin, the device automatically enters the Unlock Bypass mode.
+When the system asserts V{HH} on the WP#/ACC pin, the device automatically enters the Unlock Bypass mode.
 The system may then write the two-cycle Unlock Bypass program command sequence.
 The device uses the higher voltage on the WP#/ACC pin to accelerate the operation.
-Note that the WP#/ACC pin must not be at $V{HH}$ any operation other than accelerated programming, or device damage may result.
+Note that the WP#/ACC pin must not be at V{HH} any operation other than accelerated programming, or device damage may result.
 In addition, the WP#/ACC pin must not be left floating or unconnected; inconsistent behavior of the device may result.